Monika-Bolla/uipath-use-case-generating-hr-offer-letter/README.md

 - **Store in Offer Letter Folder**: The generated PDF file is stored in a designated folder for offer letters.
 - **Send Email**: An email is sent to the candidate with the offer letter attached.

- Getting Started

-1. **Prerequisites**:
-   - UiPath Studio installed on your machine.
-   - Access to the necessary templates and email configuration.

-2. **Setup Instructions**:
-   - Clone the repository using `git clone <repository-url>`.
-   - Open the project in UiPath Studio.
-   - Configure the necessary settings, including email credentials and file paths.

-3. **Usage**:
-   - Run the Dispatcher workflow to filter and queue candidates.
-   - Execute the Performer workflow to generate and send offer letters.

-# Contact

-For any questions or support, please contact [bmonika0129@gmail.com].